Axpy

 Input

-Number of iteration repeats.
+Number of repeat iterations.

 For details about this parameter, see High-dimensional Sharding APIs.